 In-house marketers and salespeople are oftentimes the ones driving new customer acquisition.
 Their salaries, bonuses, commissions, and other labor costs have to be factored into the total costs of acquiring customers through their efforts.

-Technology is used to produce content, track customer progress (CRMs), build and maintain websites and landing pages, improve your SEO, handle customer support, and perform many jobs within your organization.
+Technology is used to produce content, track customer progress (CRMs), build and maintain websites and landing pages, improve your SEO, handle customer support, and perform many other jobs within your organization.
 When this technology is used to acquire customers, the support costs should be factored into your CAC.

-If you’re a SaaS business, you have to pay software engineers to update and maintain your product, apply patches, locate bugs, and improve the user experience.
+If you’re a SaaS business, you have to pay software engineers to update and maintain your product, deploy patches, locate bugs, and improve the user experience.
 Rolling out a quality product has a direct effect on how well you’re able to acquire new customers.

 How to reduce CAC by improving customer experience